GeorgeSikora/MultiplayerGame/README.md

 - when I kill someone in the lobby, the killed person then shows no contact with the server, I can't kill him, nor can I see him moving
   > The player was in respawning mode, so he was frozen and could not be eliminated.

+## What is Node.js ?
+Software system designed for writing highly scalable Internet applications, especially web servers.
+Programs for Node.js are written in JavaScript, making extensive use of the event model and asynchronous I / O operations to minimize CPU overhead and maximize performance.